What to Expect: Your Guide to MAC Lung Disease Treatment

 Antibiotic drugs attack MAC germs.
 However, it is possible for MAC germs to change to avoid being attacked.
 If a germ changes to the point where a drug does not work on it anymore, this is called drug resistance.1-5

 To prevent antibiotic resistance, people with MAC lung disease take several drugs together.
 Treatment plans may include between 2 and 4 different drugs.
-An example treatment plan might be taking the drugs azithromycin, rifampin, and ethambutol together.1-5
+An example medication plan might be taking the drugs azithromycin, rifampin, and ethambutol together.1-5

 - Stomach issues, such as nausea or diarrhea